-Ramp Operations

-All aircraft activities that occur on an airport ramp area.

-Equivalent Term: Tarmac Operations

-Receiver Autonomous Integrity Monitoring (RAIM)

-A technology developed to assess the integrity of Global Positioning System (GPS) signals in a GPS receiver system.
+Ramp Operations All aircraft activities that occur on an airport ramp area.
+Equivalent Term: Tarmac Operations Receiver Autonomous Integrity Monitoring (RAIM) A technology developed to assess the integrity of Global Positioning System (GPS) signals in a GPS receiver system.
 The locations, paths and scheduled outages of each GPS satellite are published and, therefore, systems can calculate in advance geographical areas without sufficient GPS coverage.

-Receiving Inspection (Maintenance)

-The area of an organization that is responsible for receiving, checking, testing, evaluating and releasing to service all new and repaired and/or overhauled aircraft parts.

-Equivalent Terms: Receipt Inspection, Stores Inspection

-Recommended Practice

-A provision that specifies a system, policy, program, process, procedure, plan, set of measures, facility, component, type of equipment, or any other aspect of operations under the Audit Scope of IOSA/ISSA/ISAGO, and with which conformity is optional, but desirable, by an operator/provider.

-Reduced Vertical Separation Minima (RVSM)

-The minimum vertical separation of 300 m (1000 feet) applied by ATC to aircraft operating in specially defined airspace between flight levels 290 and 410 inclusive.
+Receiving Inspection (Maintenance) The area of an organization that is responsible for receiving, checking, testing, evaluating and releasing to service all new and repaired and/or overhauled aircraft parts.
+Equivalent Terms: Receipt Inspection, Stores Inspection Recommended Practice A provision that specifies a system, policy, program, process, procedure, plan, set of measures, facility, component, type of equipment, or any other aspect of operations under the Audit Scope of IOSA/ISSA/ISAGO, and with which conformity is optional, but desirable, by an operator/provider.
+Reduced Vertical Separation Minima (RVSM) The minimum vertical separation of 300 m (1000 feet) applied by ATC to aircraft operating in specially defined airspace between flight levels 290 and 410 inclusive.
+Registration See IOSA Registration \triangle Registration Renewal Audit The Audit of an IOSA Operator for the purpose of IOSA registration renewal.
+Registration Renewal Audits conducted by IATA will use risk-based methodology, while Renewals conducted by AOs will use conventional methodology.

-Registration

-See IOSA Registration

-Registration Renewal Audit

-The Audit of an IOSA Operator for the purpose of IOSA registration renewal.

 See Audit, IOSA Operator, IOSA Registration.

-Regulated Agent An agent, freight forwarder or other entity that conducts business with an operator or representative of an operator, and provides security controls that are accepted or required by the applicable civil aviation security authorities with respect to cargo or mail.
+Regulated Agent An agent, freight forwarder or other entity that conducts business with an operator or representative of an operator and provides security controls that are accepted or required by the applicable civil aviation security authorities with respect to cargo or mail.
 Regulatory Authority An organization designated or otherwise recognized by the government of a state for regulatory purposes, which issues rules and regulations in connection with protection and safety.
 Reliability (Maintenance) The probability that an item will perform a required function, under specified conditions, without failure, for a specified period of time.

-Reliability Program (Maintenance) A program for aircraft, aircraft engine and aircraft component reliability based on maintenance statistics.
+Reliability Program (Maintenance)

+A program for aircraft, aircraft engine and aircraft component reliability based on maintenance statistics.

 Remote Audit

-A Remote Audit is an IOSA Audit conducted without any onsite verification of evidence.
-The audit is conducted remotely using document and record review as well as interviews using teleconferencing technology.
+The audit of an operator conducted without any onsite verification of evidence; conducted remotely using document and record review as well as interviews using teleconferencing technology.

 Remote Pilot Station

-The component of the remotely piloted aircraft system containing the equipment used to pilot the remotely piloted aircraft.
+The component of an unmanned aerial system (or remotely piloted aircraft system) containing the equipment used to pilot the unmanned aircraft.

+See Unmanned Aerial System (UAS)

 Remotely-piloted Aircraft (RPA)

-An unmanned aircraft which is piloted from a remote pilot station.
+See Unmanned Aerial Vehicle (UAV)

 Remotely-piloted Aircraft System (RPAS)

-A remotely piloted aircraft, its associated remote pilot station(s), the required command and control links and any other components as specified in the type design.

-See Remote Pilot Station, Remotely-piloted Aircraft (RPA)
+See Unmanned Aerial System (UAS)

 Repair

-Means the restoration of an aircraft, aircraft engine or aircraft component to a serviceable condition and in conformity with an approved standard.
+The restoration of an aircraft, aircraft engine or aircraft component to a serviceable condition and in conformity with an approved standard.

 Repair Station Certificate

 Certificate issued by an NAA.